1-to-100/baseplate/FRONT_END_GUIDE.md

 6. **Test in Storybook**: Verify component behavior and appearance
 7. **Integrate into the app**: Use the component in your pages/features
 8. **Document usage**: Add JSDoc comments for complex props

+### For New Pages/Routes

+1. **Plan your feature**: Define the page structure, data requirements, and user interactions
+2. **Add routes to paths.ts**: Define all related routes for type safety
+3. **Create page components**: Implement the main page and any sub-pages
+4. **Add navigation items**: Update the navigation configuration
+5. **Add icons**: Register any new icons in the nav-icons configuration
+6. **Implement role-based access**: Add proper permission checks if needed
+7. **Test navigation**: Verify menu items work correctly and show proper active states
+8. **Add metadata**: Include proper page titles and descriptions

+### For Navigation Updates

+1. **Identify the change**: Determine what needs to be added, modified, or removed
+2. **Update nav-icons.ts**: Add any new icons needed
+3. **Modify config.ts**: Update the navigation configuration
+4. **Test role-based visibility**: Ensure menu items show/hide correctly based on user roles
+5. **Verify active states**: Check that navigation highlighting works properly
+6. **Test responsive behavior**: Ensure navigation works on mobile and desktop

 ## Resources